eye-amanita/Project-3/README.md

-On top of the two-states with randomized factors + the interactivity of the piece, I added a function that builds up obscuring squares of various randomized sizes as well as a 2.5% probability of the screen being wiped, leading to additional complexity and erratic unpredictability in the
+On top of the two-states with randomized factors + the interactivity of the piece, I added a function that builds up obscuring squares of various randomized sizes as well as a 2.5% probability of the screen being wiped, leading to additional complexity and erratic unpredictability in the imagery created.

+Various scales and values across the piece are linked particularly to screen width (and to a lesser extent, screen height) so resizing the window leads to additional variation, even within the same set of randomized parameters.

 I implemented a pause on mouse click function as well as a save image function to allow users to both slow down and save the erratic artifacting that occurs with interaction.